foundry-rs/book/src/reference/cheatcodes.md

     // Calldata can either be strict or a partial match

     function getCode(string calldata) external returns (bytes memory);
+    // Gets the bytecode for a contract in the project given the path to the contract.

     function label(address addr, string label) external;
     // Label an address in test traces